The Black History Bowl African Americans Throughout American History

-Black History Month, starting as Negro History Week, began as an effort by Carter G. Woodson (1875-1950) to recognize the valuable contributions Black (African) Americans have made in the United States and throughout the world.
-African American History which has been virtually ignored, is beginning to be acknowledged in classroom books and curriculums.
-However, enough has not been done to fully recognize the contributions of African Americans to history.
-Thus, “The Black History Quiz Guide” was designed and created to further the goal that Carter G. Woodson was trying to accomplish, to present a fair picture of the role African Americans have played in American and World History.
+In recent years, African American History has gained acknowledgment in American culture and history.
+It is now included in some classroom books and curricula.
+However, not enough has been done to fully recognize the contributions of African Americans to history.
+Thus, “The Black History Bowl” was designed and created to continue and expand upon the goal that Carter G. Woodson set out to accomplish; to present a fair and clear picture of the role African Americans have played in American and World History.

-The black history quiz-guide is divided into eight (8) sections of black history facts.
+The black history quiz that is included in the following pages is divided into eight (8) sections of black history facts.
 Each section begins with a black history worksheet.
-The worksheet is followed by fact sheets on the black history contributors who are listed on the worksheet at the end of each section.
-The answers to the worksheet are on the page that follows the facts.
+The worksheet is followed by facts on the black history contributors who are listed at the beginning of each section.
+The answers to each section are on the last page of that section.

 The Black History Bowl - Mini Biographies of African Americans